Documentary Filmmaker

 Can James film sensitive interviews?

 Yes.
-The documentary lane is built around trust, restraint and careful handling of people on camera.
+James's documentary approach is built around trust, restraint and careful handling of people on camera.

 Does this include corporate documentary work?

 Sometimes.
 If the main need is James's interview, camera or story approach, it fits JAF.
-If the need is a broader production package, it should route through KFS.
+If the need is a broader production package, Kelowna Film Studios is the better starting point.

 Larger production scope